gabrielepigozzo/gabrielepigozzo/README.md

-- 👋 Hi, I’m Gabriele Pigozzo a linux system engineerinterested in linux internals and bash scripting.
+- 👋 Hi, I’m Gabriele Pigozzo a linux system engineer interested in linux internals and bash scripting.